RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 ## Activity Checklist { .check }

-+ First, make sure that you have opened up the Scratch editor.
++ First, open up the Scratch editor.
 You can find the online Scratch editor at <a href="http://jumpto.cc/scratch-new">jumpto.cc/scratch-new</a>.
 It should look something like this:

 	![screenshot](space-scratch.png)

 + Before you can start animating, you'll need to add in a 'thing' to animate.
-In Scratch, these 'things' are called 'sprites'.
+In Scratch, these 'things' are called __sprites__.
 The cat that you can see is the Scratch mascot.
 Let's get rid of him for now, by right-clicking on him, and clicking 'delete'.

 	![screenshot](space-delete.png)